Earl Greyhound

+Earl Greyhound was an American rock trio from Brooklyn, New York, formed by singer/guitarist Matt Whyte in 2003.
+The band's music was influenced by the blues rock and hard rock of the 1970s and 1990s, and the intertwined vocals of Whyte and bassist Kamara Thomas were a key component of their sound.

+History

-Earl Greyhound is an American rock trio from Brooklyn consisting of Matt Whyte (vocals, guitar), Kamara Thomas (bass, keyboards, vocals), and Ricc Sheridan (drums).
-Sheridan replaced original drummer Christopher Bear just after the band recorded its first full-length album.
+The band's original lineup consisted of Whyte, Thomas, and drummer Christopher Bear.
+Ricc Sheridan replaced Bear just after the band recorded its first full-length album.
 They were first signed to Some Records but later started their own label, Hawk Race Records.
-Their music is heavily influenced by blues rock and hard rock bands of both the 1990s and the 1970s, and the intertwined vocals of Whyte and Thomas are a key component of the band's sound.
 After an EP in 2004, the band's first full-length album, Soft Targets, was released in 2006, followed by Suspicious Package in 2010.
-The band then went on an extended hiatus.
-Kamara Thomas, with backing band The Ghost Gamblers, released the album Earth Hero in 2013.
+The band then went on an extended hiatus and have had no documented activity since releasing an EP in 2012.

+Kamara Thomas went on to explore Americana music with backing band The Ghost Gamblers, and released the albums Earth Hero in 2013 and Tularosa in 2022.
 Matt Whyte released the album To a Deer Outside Ithaca with the indie-pop duo Rupe Shearns in 2017.